port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 - You will need a Github repository in which you can place a workflow that we will use in this guide.
 If you don't have one, we recommend [creating a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) named `Port-actions`.

+- You will need to have [Port's Github app](https://github.com/apps/getport-io) installed in your Github organization (the one that contains the repository you'll work with).

 :::

 ### The goal of this guide